openzfs/zfs-buildbot/README.md

 ### Credentials

-The `master/passwords.py` file contains the credentials required for the buildbot to interact with ec2 and Github.
+The `master/passwords.py` file contains the credentials required for the buildbot to interact with ec2 and GitHub.
 It stores static passwords for non-ec2 build slaves, the web interface and `buildbot try`.
 See the `master/passwords.py.sample` file for a complete description.